U bevindt zich hier: Amoria Bond Home > Insights > Candidate Insights > 5 Clear Signs That Your Career Is Going Nowhere

-Most of us want a career that offers us a good work-life balance, and a role which offers us fulfilment and a sense of accomplishment as well as being appreciated for the work that you do.
-It’s perhaps unrealistic to expect this in a career all of the time, but, given the large amount of the day that is spent at work, it is important that you feel happy in your career and in the organisation that you work for.
+Most of us want a career that offers us a good work-life balance and a role that offers us fulfilment as well as a sense of accomplishment.
+And for the most part, we would all wish to be valued appreciated for the work that you do.
+Though it is perhaps a little unrealistic to expect this in a career all of the time but, given the large amount of the day that is spent at work, it is important that you feel happy in your career and in the organisation that you work for.

 It can be really demotivating to feel that your line manager doesn’t appreciate the role that you do for the organisation.
 This also has a longer term impact, if your line manager doesn’t appreciate your role then you will be unlikely to be considered in future for more senior roles as no one will have noticed that you’re doing a great job in your current role.